 Long Beach Chapter is concerned with enhancing service to this fluctuating population of full-time residents, seasonal workers, and tourists and with meeting the needs of vulnerable and aging populations in the more remote areas.
 This includes a focus on Mental Health care, better and increased access to specialists and developing solutions to patient transportation needs.
 The chapter is particularly looking forward to collaborative partnerships with other health agencies as we develop a truly integrated primary care model.

-Contact Brooke Wood, Chapter Coordinator, to learn more about the Long Beach chapter.
+Contact us to learn more about the Long Beach Chapter.

 Carrie Marshall, Physician Lead >